kurumihere/knetutils/README.md

 # knetutils

-A small collection of standard network utilities written in C. It provides basic tools for network diagnostics and packet manipulation, working consistently across Linux and macOS/BSD without relying on external dependencies.
+The collection of standard network utilities written in C. It provides basic tools for network diagnostics and packet manipulation, working consistently across Linux and macOS/BSD without relying on external dependencies.

 ## Tools